One-Day Picnic Spots Near Mumbai

 Korlai Fort

 This is the picture-perfect destination for shutterbugs and Mother Nature fans.
-The best time to visit Korlai Fort is Evening hours.
+The best time to visit Korlai Fort is evening hours.
 The sunset will steal your heart for a while.
 The stretch of the fort region is somewhat vast; enjoy a trip to the lighthouse adjacent.

 Distance from Mumbai: 3 hours 59 mins (114.8 km) via NH 66